Artur Avila: Biography

-At the age of 16, Avila won a gold medal at the 1995 International Mathematical Olympiad and received a scholarship for the Instituto Nacional de Matemática Pura e Aplicada (IMPA) to start a M.S. degree while still attending high school in Colégio de São Bento and Colégio Santo Agostinho in Rio de Janeiro.
+At the age of 16, Avila won a gold medal at the 1995 International Mathematical Olympiad and received a scholarship for the Instituto Nacional de Matemática Pura e Aplicada (IMPA) to start an M.S. degree while still attending high school in Colégio de São Bento and Colégio Santo Agostinho in Rio de Janeiro.
 He completed his M.S. degree in 1997.
 Later he enrolled in the Federal University of Rio de Janeiro (UFRJ), earning his B.S in mathematics.

 At the age of 19, Avila began writing his doctoral thesis on the theory of dynamical systems.
 In 2001 he finished it and received his PhD from IMPA.
 That same year he moved abroad to France to do postdoctoral research.
 He works with one-dimensional dynamics and holomorphic functions.
 Since 2003 he has worked as a researcher for the Centre National de la Recherche Scientifique (CNRS) in France, later becoming a research director in 2008.
 His post-doctoral supervisor was Jean-Christophe Yoccoz.

 Mathematical work

 Much of Artur Avila's work has been in the field of dynamical systems.
 In March 2005, at age 26, Avila and Svetlana Jitomirskaya proved the "conjecture of the ten martinis," a problem proposed by the American mathematical physicist Barry Simon.
 Mark Kac promised a reward of ten martinis to whoever solved the problem: whether or not the spectrum of a particular type of operator is a Cantor set, given certain conditions on its parameters.
 The problem had been unsolved for 25 years when Avila and Jitomirskaya answered it affirmatively.
 Later that year, Avila and Marcelo Viana proved the Zorich–Kontsevich conjecture that the non-trivial Lyapunov exponents of the Teichmüller flow on the moduli space of Abelian differentials on compact Riemann surfaces are all distinct.
+Other than that, Avila also did notable research on dynamical billiards.